-- 1. A pupil may be dismissed on the following grounds: - a.
-Willful misconduct that disrupts the rights of others to an education. - b.
-Willful misconduct that disrupts the ability of school personnel to perform their duties. - c.
+A pupil may be dismissed on the following grounds:

+- 1. Willful misconduct that disrupts the rights of others to an education. - 2.
+Willful misconduct that disrupts the ability of school personnel to perform their duties. - 3.
 Willful misconduct that endangers any individual or the property of the school.